-- Support and recommend to the NPA the adoption of the South Downs Wildlife Delivery Plan (Appendix 2) and South Downs Nature Recovery Delivery Prospectus (Appendix 3), including its high level targets and opportunity map. - 2) Note the launch of the "South Downs Nature Recovery Campaign "#ReNature" - 3) Endorse the proposed approach to Biodiversity Net Gain and a Call for Nature Sites
+- I. Endorse the South Downs Wildlife Delivery Plan and South Downs Nature Recovery Delivery Prospectus, including its high level targets and opportunity map, and recommend to the NPA for formal adoption. - 2.
+Note the successful launch of the South Downs #ReNature Campaign. - 3.
+Agree the proposed approach to Biodiversity Net Gain and a Call for Nature Sites